Clinical Science

 Students in the clinical psychology program are required to take the following courses:

-• PSY 1952, Multivariate Analysis in Psychology
+• PSY 1952, Applied Statistical Data Analysis in Psychology II

 • PSY 2040, Contemporary Topics in Psychopathology